Nightclub security and bouncer job description.

 - Frequent staff meetings with supervisor to update training.

-- Manager works with the police to maintain order.
+- Manager works with the police, as needed, to maintain order.

 Nightclub Security Excessive Use of Force